yghlc/BigImageMapper/README.md

 ## How to use
 See the script: thawslumpScripts/exe.sh

+## Contributions
+Please let me know or pull a request if you spot any bug or typo.
+Thanks!
+Any enhancement or new functions are also welcome!

 ## updates
 March 2018:
     Land use classification using the data from 2018_IEEE_GRSS_Data_Fusion.
 Also submitted the result. codes in "grss_data_fusion".